 ClearCompany isn't a job board, but rather a talent management software.
 They “manage your entire employee lifecycle to create a better hiring experience, seamless onboarding, goal alignment, and performance management across departments and teams to keep your workforce engaged and successful.”

-- Employer-focused: The platform is built around helping companies hire for their open rules quickly and cheaply, designing many of the workflows and features with the hiring manager in mind.
+- Employer-focused: The platform is built around helping companies hire for their open roles quickly and cheaply, designing many of the workflows and features with the hiring manager in mind.

 - ATS+: Clear Company is an ATS (applicant tracking system) that focuses deeply on optimizing the recruitment process but also includes lots of nifty features for onboarding and employee performance reviews.

-- Very job board focused: While they post your positions are on “all of the top job boards,” they don’t broaden their postings into social media to reach those passive job-seekers.
+- Very job board focused: While they post your positions on “all of the top job boards,” they don’t broaden their postings into social media to reach those passive job-seekers.

 - No automated communication: Once you find a candidate that is qualified, you still have a lot of manual steps to take via messaging or phone to gather missing information, get in touch, and verify experience.

-You are busy and don’t have hours to sift through resumes, so Team Engine’s automated headhunters do it for you, ensuring you only see the most-qualified and most-responsive candidates for each job.
+You are busy and don’t have hours to sift through resumes, so Team Engine’s automated resume screening software does it for you, ensuring you only see the most-qualified and most-responsive candidates for each job.

 - Passive candidate targeting: The most qualified employees often already have full-time employment and aren’t actively looking on the job boards.
-So in addition to getting your posting on all the top boards, Team Engine also creates smart, targeted ads to put your job in front of them where everyone is looking: Facebook.
+So in addition to getting your posting on all the top boards, Team Engine also creates smart, targeted ads to put your job where everyone is looking: Facebook.

 - Automated candidate outreach: No more phone tag or emails that never get opened.
 Team Engine automatically reaches out to candidates you tag as “interested” so you can schedule next steps without ever picking up the phone or typing an email.